douglasgscofield/riker/README.md

 collected using one run of the tool prefixed with `/usr/bin/time --verbose`, with user time used for time and maximum resident set size used for memory size.

+To run a few unit tests after download, run the `test.sh` script while in the `tests/` directory.

 AddOrReplaceReadGroups